-(1) Interpreter's Role and Standards of Conduct (A) General
+- (1) Interpreter's Role and Standards of Conduct - (A) General

 In an interview requiring the use of an interpreter, the role of the interpreter is crucial to ensure that the record reflects precisely what was said by the non-English speaking interviewee.
 Misinterpretations can have a significant impact on the outcome of a case by impeding the interviewing officer's ability to elicit accurate information.
-It is important for the interviewing officer to explain the roles of all parties present at the qualified interpreter in that language.
-However, if the interviewee credibly indicates that he or she would have difficulty participating fully in the interview if he or she had to use the second language, officers should not encourage the interviewee to do so interview to help ensure those roles are understood and abided by, and misinterpretations are avoided.
+It is important for the interviewing officer to explain the roles of all parties present at the interview to help ensure those roles are understood and abided by, and misinterpretations are avoided.
 As the interviewing officer explains to the interpreter his or her role, the officer should have the interpreter interpret to the interviewee(s) this explanation.
 This will allow the interviewee to also understand the role of the interpreter.